Premier League game, other soccer in Europe off due to storm - WHIZ News

 The announcement was made five hours before the scheduled kickoff in the northern English city of Manchester, with City citing safety concerns due to “extreme and escalating weather conditions.”

 It was one of only four scheduled Premier League games this weekend in the competition’s first split winter break.
-Sheffield United was still due to host Bournemouth on Sunday.
+Sheffield United was still due to host Bournemouth on Sunday, despite what Sheffield called “wet & windy” conditions at the Bramall Lane stadium on Twitter.

+Widespread disruption is expected to train services, which could cause problems for fans making the long journey from Bournemouth on the south coast.

-The storm impacted the Women’s Super League with postponements including Sunday’s high-profile clash at Goodison Park for the Merseyside derby between Everton and Liverpool.
+The storm impacted the Women’s Super League with postponements including Sunday’s high-profile clash at Goodison Park for the Merseyside derby between Everton and Liverpool, and a North London derby between Arsenal and Tottenham.

+Non-league club Wisbech Town posted pictures on Twitter of storm damage to its stadium.
+A stand had collapsed and goalposts were bent backwards.

 Storm Ciara, named by the Met Office national weather agency, was expected to bring winds up to 90 mph (129 kph) as well as heavy rains.
 The British agency has issued 22 emergency flood warnings and 149 flood watch alerts.